hilbix/allow-again/README.md

 > Permission sets are not yet implemented.

-Currently there is only one permission which also is the `DEFAULT` permission set:
+Currently there is only one permission:

 - `focus`: Allow `window.focus()` calls to focus the browser tab.